By Frank Long, MS, Editorial Director, Rehab Management

 Ah, the blissfully ignorant days when a handful of voices shouted that the novel coronavirus caused no more harm than a mild cold.
 Two months ago, many people believed that.
-Now, after 1.5 million COVID-19 cases have been reported and 91,664 deaths are attributed to the disease, we know better.
+Now, after 1.5 million COVID-19 cases have been reported and 91,664 deaths are attributed to the disease, the healthcare community knows better.

 Acute stroke is most common